MDP-based Energy-aware Task Scheduling for Battery-less IoT: MDP Design

 \subsection{State Space}

-Since the execution time for sensing and transmitting tasks comprises several sub-intervals, we define an \textit{epoch} in the MDP framework as a single decision stage, corresponding to one transition in the state space (i.e., observation of the current state, action selection, and transition to the next state).
+Since the execution time for sensing, computing, and transmitting tasks comprises several sub-intervals, we define an \textit{epoch} in the MDP framework as a single decision stage, corresponding to one transition in the state space (i.e., observation of the current state, action selection, and transition to the next state).
 At the $n$-th epoch, the state of the system is captured by a three-element vector $s_n$ as

-where $V_n\in[V_{min},V_{max}]$ denotes the capacitor voltage, $\tau_n\in \{0,\cdots,M-1\}$, referred to as the \textit{local clock}, represents the index of the sub-interval within the main interval, and $f_n\in \{0,1,2\}$, termed as the \textit{task flag}, indicates whether a sensing or transmitting tasks have already been executed in the current main interval.
-Specifically, we have $f_n=0$ if the sensing task is executable, $f_n=1$ if the sensing has already occurred in the current main interval, and $f_n=2$ if the transmission has already been performed in the current main interval.
+where $V_n\in[V_{min},V_{max}]$ denotes the capacitor voltage, $\tau_n\in \{0,\cdots,M-1\}$, referred to as the \textit{local clock}, represents the index of the sub-interval within the main interval.
+Finally, the \textit{task flag} $f_n\in \{0,1,2,3\}$ indicates whether sensing, computing, or transmitting tasks have already been executed in the current main interval.
+Specifically, $f_n=0$ if the sensing task is executable, $f_n=1$ and $f_n=2$ indicate that the sensing and computing tasks, respectively, have already been completed within the current main interval, and $f_n=3$ denotes that the transmission task has already been performed within the ongoing interval.